shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 const collection_id = "126351028"; // String | ID of collection that needs to be modified

-const body = new ShutterstockApiReference.UpdateCatalogCollection(); // UpdateCatalogCollection | Collections Metadata to update
+const body = new ShutterstockApiReference.Body21(); // Body21 | Collections Metadata to update

 api.updateCollection(collection_id, body)